 Check the installation room and flue system for causes of the deposits, e.g. laundry detergents, cleaning agents, toiletries, deposits in the ventilation air supply (chimney).
-If burner gauze assembly and ionisation electrode have been replaced, also clean fan unit, gas/air channel and Venturi extension.
+If the burner gauze assembly and ionisation electrode or ignition/monitoring electrode have been replaced, also clean the fan unit, gas/air channel and Venturi extension.